 E.A.D.M. is administered on behalf of the Abbey-Principality of San Luigi by a Council of Three that presently consists of:

 - The Prince-Abbot of San Luigi (The Most Revd.
-John Kersey OCR, OA)
+John Kersey OCR, OA, also Primate of the AEC)

 designated as Tau Eleutherius within E.A.D.M.